Students who will be receiving two degrees (BA & BS, BS & BFA, etc.) must apply for both degrees at the same time.

 A final evaluation of UB Curriculum and university degree requirements will be completed by a degree auditor in the Office of the Registrar.
 Each academic department determines if academic major requirements have been met.
 All university, major, minor, concentration and certificate (if applicable) requirements must be satisfied on the HUB Academic Advisement Report prior to degree conferral.

-Students who find that they are not eligible to graduate on their applied degree conferral date should complete and submit Graduation Information Change Form (PDF) to inform the Office of the Registrar in writing of their new degree conferral date.
+Students who find that they are not eligible to graduate on their applied degree conferral date should complete and submit Graduation Update Form to inform the Office of the Registrar in writing of their new degree conferral date.

 When a degree is conferred, it is noted on the student’s academic record (transcript) and diploma.
 Diplomas are mailed to the permanent address within HUB within four to five weeks after the conferral date.
 Students should make certain that the university has their correct permanent address.
 To check or update student address information, students should refer to their HUB Student Center (via MyUB).